ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 ### Deploying a Model

 Model deployment is the last part in this workflow.
 When all the previous steps has gone right, and you are happy about the results of the model on the test set, the next step will be to deploy the model so that the users can start to make requests and get predictions or enhanced services.
-We call this process as *machine learning in action* because it what actually bring the value of machine learning.

 ---